 We had fun drawing Santa the other night, now it’s time to learn how to draw crazy Christmas elves!
 Chuckers was really excited to learn.
 If your family does elf on a shelf, your kids will probably get a kick out of this one.

-It’s time to start this Christmas season off right, with a fun how to draw Santa video!
+Learn how to draw Santa!
 We took our kids to see Santa on Saturday, they loved it!
-I was shocked too, because I thought Hads would be scared for sure.
-Nope!
-She did awesome, and even asked him for a dolly.
-It made […]
+I thought Hads would be scared for sure.
+Nope, she wasn’t scared at all and even asked him for a dolly.
+It made me proud.

-So now your kids know how to draw a turkey, but do they know how to finger paint a turkey?
-This is super easy for kids, even my little one year old got in on the fun!
-Materials Paint (you could even try our homemade paint) Paper Plates to hold the paint Paper towels for […]
+Now your kids know how to draw a turkey, but do they know how to finger paint a turkey?
+This is super easy for kids, even my little one-year-old got in on the fun!
+Materials Paint (you could even try our homemade paint) Paper Plates to hold the paint Paper towels for clean up And […]

 My kids are already going nuts about Halloween, how about yours?
 It doesn’t help that the stores have had the decorations out for a couple of weeks.
 So I thought if the stores are doing it, and the kids are already freaking out, why not join in.